bimstandards/bimstandards/_bonnes-pratiques/scenarios-usage/gestion-de-patrimoine.md

     </tr>
     </thead>
     <tbody>
-      {% for classification in site.data.uniformat-ii %}
+      {% for classification in site.data.uniformat-ii-2015 %}
       <tr>
         <td>
           {% if classification.level == 1 %}